-- 1. A joint Union and Employer Health and Safety Committee will continue to meet monthly.
-The Health and Safety Committee will be comprised of up to four (4) employee representatives and up to four (4) Employer representatives in accordance with the requirement of Worksafe BC. - 2.
-The Parties mutually endorse and subscribe to the promotion of safety consciousness and responsibility. - 3.
-The Employer will provide and maintain the work place equipment, work methods and tools that are safe and necessary to prevent injury. - 4.
-The Employer will provide appropriate training so that employees have the skills and knowledge necessary to safely perform the work assigned to them. - 5.
-The Employer will work with the Health and Safety Committee to prevent or correct a situation liable to endanger the health and safety of employees. - 6.
-Working practices will be in accordance with the current Worksafe BC rules and regulations, insofar as they may apply. - 7.
-Employees will inform management immediately of all injuries resulting from accidents occurring at work. - 8.
-The Employer will continue its current practice of taking all reasonable measures to accommodate to the health and safety of a pregnant employee, including assignment of lighter work duties.
+- responsibility. - 22.05 The Employer will provide and maintain the work place equipment, work methods and tools that are safe and necessary to prevent injury. - 22.06 The Employer will provide appropriate training so that employees have the skills and knowledge necessary to safely perform the work assigned to them. - 22.07 The Employer will work with the Health and Safety Committee to prevent or correct a situation liable to endanger the health and safety of employees. - 22.08 Working practices will be in accordance with the current WorksafeBC rules and regulations, insofar as they may apply. - 22.09 Employees will inform management immediately of all injuries resulting from accidents occurring at work. - 22.10 The Employer will continue its current practice of taking all reasonable measures to accommodate to the health and safety of a pregnant employee, including assignment of lighter work duties.